AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/imports.md

 # Create a new importer

 You can use the `imports` extension to make your plug-in handle the process of importing new assets of a specified file type.
-Each time a user imports a file of the type you specify, the engine calls your plug-in to handle reading that file and converting it to standard Stingray assets (like *.texture* files).
+Each time a user imports a file of the type you specify, the engine calls your plug-in to handle reading that file and converting it to standard asset types (like *.texture* files).

-Once your importer is in place, users are able to import your custom file type using any of the import methods supported by the Stingray editor:
+Once your importer is in place, users are able to import your custom file type using any of the import methods supported by the editor:

 -	Drag and drop into the **Asset Browser**: